qburst/PySparkCLI/examples/linear_regression_income_prediction/README.md

 ## Note to Jino

-The last commented statement in app.py is throw StringIndexer encountered NULL value.
+The last commented statement in app.py is throwing StringIndexer encountered NULL value.
 Can we ignore this statment?